What do the best blog sites do to get more readers? They use three big blog secrets that are easy to implement.

-When you are adding internal links, you should be adding links on your stronger pages to your weaker pages or to orphaned pages.
+When you are adding internal links, you should add links on your stronger pages to your weaker pages or orphaned pages.

 Another benefit of adding more internal links is that because they will be grouping your posts on similar topics, it will help Google and Bing understand your site much better.